Lynn Lowry

 Linda Kay "Lynn" Lowry (born October 15, 1947) is an American actress, screenwriter and producer.
 She is known for her work in horror films, having appeared in the cult films I Drink Your Blood (1970), George A. Romero's The Crazies (1973) and David Cronenberg's Shivers (1975).

 Early life

 Lowry was born in East St. Louis, Illinois, and lived in Cahokia, Illinois, during her early childhood.
-At age twelve, she relocated with her family to Burbank, California, and later, Atlanta, Georgia, where her father transferred for work.
+At age twelve, she relocated with her family to Burbank, California and later, Atlanta, Georgia, where her father transferred for work.

-She enrolled at the University of Georgia on a scholarship in 1966, studying theater for two years.
+Lowry enrolled at the University of Georgia on a scholarship in 1966, studying theater for two years.
 She later worked as a Playboy Bunny at the Atlanta Playboy Club, and gave birth to her son.
 In 1969, Lowry moved with her son to New York City, working as a bartender while auditioning for acting roles.

 Career

 While auditioning for a role in Joe (1970) in New York City, Lowry met Lloyd Kaufman, who asked her to appear in a supporting part in The Battle of Love's Return (1971), which she accepted.
 After completing the film in early 1970, she was cast in David Durston's horror film I Drink Your Blood (1970).

-She appeared in two key 1970s horror films, George A. Romero's The Crazies (1973) and David Cronenberg's Shivers (1975), followed by a sixteen-month role as the adulterer-heroine Sandra on NBC's short-lived soap opera How to Survive a Marriage, as well as a brief part on the daytime serial Another World.
+Lowry appeared in two key 1970s horror films, George A. Romero's The Crazies (1973) and David Cronenberg's Shivers (1975), followed by a sixteen-month role as the adulterer-heroine Sandra Henderson on NBC's short-lived soap opera How to Survive a Marriage, as well as a brief part on the daytime serial Another World.
+Lowry was also one of the two female leads in Radley Metzger's film Score (1974).
 She also starred opposite Peter Fonda in Jonathan Demme's action thriller Fighting Mad (1976).

-Lowry was also one of the two female leads in Radley Metzger's film Score (1974).
-She and Carl Parker are the only actors from the film who are still alive as of 2024.

-Lowry moved to Los Angeles in the early 1980s, but ended up abandoning her acting career after appearing in Cat People (1982).
+Lowry moved to Los Angeles in the early 1980s, but ended up largely abandoning her acting career after appearing in Cat People (1982).
 "I was in Hollywood and I just got tired of the bullshit," she said.
 "I wasn’t doing horror movies when I was in Hollywood, I was just going out for TV and other auditions and I got tired so I gave it up; I focused on doing theatre and even sang in a band."

-Her later films include Splatter Disco, Basement Jack and Schism, which she co-wrote and co-produced.
-Lowry also starred in Dante Tomaselli's Torture Chamber.
-She can be seen in the twenty-fourth minute of the film.
+After sporadic appearances in the 1980s and 1990s, Lowry returned to acting in 2005 and her subsequent films included Splatter Disco, Basement Jack and Schism, which she co-wrote and co-produced.
+In 2010, she had a cameo appearance in the remake of her earlier film The Crazies.
+Lowry also starred in Dante Tomaselli's Torture Chamber (2013).
 In 2015, she co-starred with Debbie Rochon in the horror film The House of Covered Mirrors.
-In 2010, Lowry had a cameo appearance in the 2010 remake of The Crazies.
-In 2022, Lowry starred as Gina Cochran in Richard Burgin's Fang, for which she won 4 film festival awards.
+In 2022, Lowry starred as Gina Cochran in Richard Burgin's Fang, for which she won four film festival awards.